MartinLoerchdelaRosa/Enhanced-URL-Tracking-Filter/README.md

 ```
 https://github.com/Rob--W/dont-track-me-google
 ```
 You need to install this, otherwise the visit button on the images tab would give you a 404 error meassage when clicking on it.
-This is caused due to the remvoed tracking parameters of Google´s redirect tracking url when you are using this list.
+This is caused due to the removed tracking parameters of Google´s redirect tracking url when you are using this list.
 Without tracking parameters Google prevents you from using the visit button.
-Fortunately you can do a workaround with this extension.
-It goes directly to the requested url and completly get´s rid of google´s redirect links.
+Fortunately, you can do a workaround with this extension.
+It goes directly to the requested url and completly get´s rid of the google´s redirect links.

 The 404 eroor meassage: ```404.
 That’s an error.
 The requested URL /url was not found on this server.
 That’s all we know.```